 Let’s take a look at the image below.
 As you can tell, the text comes from the same font family.
 The only difference between the two?
 You’ve guessed it right – the play with hierarchy.
 Although users can still read through the paragraph on the left, they won’t be able to convey the importance of which is being highlighted.

 Meanwhile, on the other hand, the text on the right that was designed based on the principle of visual hierarchy not only demonstrates clearly what the focal point is, but it also leads and directs the user throughout the paragraph with less friction.
-Plus, it looks much neater, don’t you think?
+Plus, it looks much cleaner, don’t you think?

 Size & Scale